-An average article processing charge for open access publication is around £1,900.00 (based on 2014-15 data analysed by the Wellcome Trust in 2016) but it can depend on the journal.
+An average article processing charge for open access publication is around £2,040 (based on 2015-16 data analysed by the Wellcome Trust in 2017) but this can vary significantly depending on the journal.
 Current charges should be advertised on publisher websites, for example via the 'instructions for authors'.

 If your article is acknowledging research grants from the COAF or RCUK funders:

 - SGUL has funds from RCUK and COAF funders to help pay for open access fees for papers acknowledging their grant, and we may be able to authorise payment of an open access publication charge (see COAF and RCUK pages for how to access these funds)

 - The journal you chose to publish in must be one that has an open access option that complies with the funder requirements - you can check this by using the SHERPA-FACT service (Funders & Authors Compliance Tool)